isaacnmm/pestpolicy-hugo2XX/content/posts/do-chipmunks-live-underground/index.md

 layout: post
 ---

-[Chipmunks](https://extension.psu. edu/chipmunks) are small animals classified under the squirrel family.
+[Chipmunks](https://extension.psu.edu/chipmunks)are small animals classified under the squirrel family.
 They may visit your farm or home in search of food or a place to live. **Chipmunks mostly appear during the day.
 It is not easier to spot these animals while moving.
 They run very fast and camouflage well with environment. ** **So, do Chipmunks live underground?
 The direct answer is YES!

 Chipmunks dig burrows underground with their paws and create underground rooms for breeding, storage of gathered food and sleeping. **